Daily Archives: June 13, 2011

 Brewster Kahle Is Already A Hero

-When Hard Books Disappear A prudent society keeps at least one specimen of all it makes, forever.
-It still amazes me that after 20 years the only publicly available back up of the internet is the privately funded Internet Archive. … Continue reading
+A prudent society keeps at least one specimen of all it makes, forever.
+It still amazes me that after 20 years the only publicly available back up of the internet is the privately funded Internet Archive.
+The only broad archive of television and radio broadcasts is the same organization.
+They are now backing up the backups of books.
+Someday we’ll realize the precocious wisdom of it all and Brewster Kahle will be seen as a hero.

 Filed under Collapse, Digital Overthrow, Pottersville, Public Libraries